 Like we love to ask Mickey about Minnie, or tell the characters that they are the kids favorite, or that we’ve been talking about meeting them for days and days.
 We just did this when we went to Topolinos, we asked Mickey what his plans were for Minnie.
 It was quite entertaining!

-Watch out for their heads
+Tip 5: Please, Watch out for Characters heads

 So here’s the thing… you and I know, much like Santa Clauses Beard at the Picture Studio, that you’ve got to be a little careful.